pcp-atop(1) — Linux manual page

 during the last interval.
 A resident growth can be

-ly created/loaded before (load-on-demand).
-Note that a
+created/loaded before (load-on-demand).
+Note that a res‐

-the process is paged out due to lack of memory or when
+process is paged out due to lack of memory or when the

-the process frees dynamically allocated memory.
+process frees dynamically allocated memory.
 For a

-ident growth reflects the total resident size of the
+dent growth reflects the total resident size of the

 process at that moment.